 5. Family and Group Plans — But Don't Lose Money

 Family memberships can be powerful for retention, especially in martial arts or youth sports.
 But they need limits.
+For a deeper breakdown of how to structure these plans so they actually drive retention instead of eroding margin, see our full guide on family membership pricing and retention strategies.

 This gives families clear savings but prevents abuse.
 Most families don't use all the included access anyway — but they'll stick around longer knowing everyone is covered.